gsheppar/Prisma-SD-WAN-Top-Talker/README.md

  1. ./top_talkers.py --name "Home-Office"
       - Will get the top talkers for Home-Office site for the the past hour

- 2. ./top_talkers.py --name Home-Office --detailed
+ 2. ./top_talkers.py --name "Home-Office" --detailed
       - Will get the top talkers for Home-Office site for the the past hour using a more detailed collection

  3. ./top_talkers.py --name "Home-Office" --time "2023-02-10 17:00:00.0"